-Mix the food colouring or dye with water until you have the depth of colour that you want for your basecoat.
-Remember for a darker colour use more dye and less water, and for a lighter colour use more water than dye.
+Mix the food coloring or dye with water until you have the depth of color that you want for your basecoat.
+Remember for a darker color use more dye and less water, and for a lighter color use more water than dye.

-What commercially available dyes work well if you don’t have the right colours at home:
+What commercially available dyes work well if you don’t have the right colors at home:

 ‘Rit dye works well with all fabrics, but any other type of commercial fabric dye should work fine too.’

-Where to find inspiration for complementary colour combinations:
+Where to find inspiration for complementary color combinations:

-‘I like to refer to a colour wheel to find which colours go well together, or contrast against each other and then move on from there.’
+‘I like to refer to a color wheel to find which colors go well together, or contrast against each other and then move on from there.’

 1. Remove the laces.